TheOdinProject/curriculum/rails_programming/databases_and_activerecord/active_record_basics.md

 Migrations don't involve writing SQL, but you do need to understand enough about databases to know how you want yours structured!
 Which columns do you want?
 Which ones should be indexed (and why)?
 Should you set a default value?
 What data type will be stored in your column... a string or text?

 These are great questions, and you should feel comfortable asking them even if you aren't totally sure about the answers.
-If you have no idea what I'm talking about, you'll need to go back and read up on basic databases in the [previous lesson](/courses/web-development-101/lessons/databases).
+If you have no idea what I'm talking about, you'll need to go back and read up on basic databases in the [SQL course](/courses/web-development-101/lessons/databases).

 ### Basic Validations